JennifferLockwood/GoalboostTesting/doc/md/tc_deleteTask.md

 ----------------

 * Should see the task page /tasks/<someId>
-* Should see task to be deleted
+* Should have the right title, description, status
-* Should have Work on link
+* Should have a start timer button
-* Should have Delete Task link in Work on page
+* If click Tasks link on top, should see title in the table of tasks.
 * Should pop up window confirmation
 * Should not see task deleted